simone-2912/MT4599-Simulation-Code/README.md

 ## Contents

-- `simulation.py` – tumour–healthy tissue model
-- `optimisation.py` – optimisation of J(theta)
-- `plots.py` – figure generation
+- `MT4599_chronotherapy_model.ipynb` – Jupyter notebook implementing the tumour–healthy tissue model, optimisation of the objective function J(θ), sensitivity analysis of tumour phase and generation of results presented in Chapter 5

 ## Requirements

 - numpy
-- scipy
 - matplotlib

 ## Usage

-Run the scripts to reproduce the figures in Chapter 5 (alter parameters as necessary).
+Run the scripts sequentially to reproduce the figures in Chapter 5 (alter parameters as necessary).